Instructing Large Language Models for Low-Resource Languages: A Systematic Study for Basque: Results

 Starting with the question of whether to use instructions at all, we focus on \instruct{EN}-based variants.
 Human evaluation results (\cref{fig:main_comparison_data-ELO-bars}) clearly show that incorporating instructions, regardless of language, helps mitigate catastrophic forgetting and improves arena scores by nearly 100 points.
 In contrast, benchmark results (\cref{fig:main_comparison_data-acc-bars}) show only marginal gains, particularly when using Basque instructions.
 This discrepancy highlights the limitations of static benchmarks and underscores the value of human or text generation-based evaluation.

 When comparing instruction languages, we observe a general trend: English instructions tend to yield better results across both evaluation methods.
 However, there are exceptions.
 For example, models based on \instruct{EN} perform comparably or slightly better with Basque instructions in human evaluations, while \base{EU}-based models perform similarly on benchmarks.

 Notably, combining English and Basque instructions consistently produces the best results across most scenarios.
+While this improvement could be attributed to certain model variants having access to more training data, our preliminary results in~\cref{ap:training_details} refute this hypothesis, as using more monolingual instructions (1M vs 4M) resulted in similar results.

 Although the improvements are not always significantly better, we conclude that \textbf{including instructions in both languages results in more robust models}, achieving stronger performance regardless of the backbone.
 Consequently, the remainder of our analysis will focus on models trained with bilingual instruction data.